pdixit2004/apnacollege-demo/README.md

 # apnacollege-demo
-This is my First repository in GitHub
+This is my First repository in GitHub.
+Author - Prakhar Dixit